shumx03/ShaotaiHu_Research_PublicRepo2025/SpatialBio_Giotto/README.md

 # Spatial Biology Research Assistant in Dries Lab under Prof. Ruben Dries & Junxiang Xu
-## Content & Code in this directory are to demonstrate knowledge and skill.
-Some details are redacted for confidentiality.
+## Content & Code in this directory are to demonstrate knowledge and skill. <br> Some details are redacted for confidentiality. <\br>